sjcjoosten/cs30/README.md

 ### Contributing code

-Please for the repository, make your changes there, add your name to the CONTRIBUTORS.md file, and send me a pull.
+Please for the repository, make your changes there, add your name to the CONTRIBUTORS.md file, and send me a pull-request.

+### Why Haskell?
+Why not Haste?

+Haskell's type system gives me some degree of certainty that all exercises are well-behaved.
+Specifically: it is hard to write code that changes the settings to the exercise outside of the intended mechanisms.
+I decided not using Haste (or ghc-js, or ...) as it risks becomming obsolete due to a lack of maintenance.